Coderockr/backend-test/README.md

 services:
   express:
     build: .
-    command: npm start --prefix ./expressApi/
+    command: npm start --prefix ./expressapi/
     hostname: "localhost"
     ports:
     - "127.0.0.1:3000:3000"
     volumes:
-    - .:/user/app/expressApi
+    - .:/user/app/expressapi

 ```

 If you just follow the steps with no editions, the url will be `http://localhost:3000`.
 Let's assume that for the next examples.
+To test, I've used **humao.rest-client**.
+Just install it on **VS CODE** and use the http files to test it as REST api.

 ### Endpoints